DECOR: Deep Embedding Clustering with Orientation Robustness: Conclusion

 In this work, we address the challenges of reliable wafer map clustering under complex, noisy and multi-defect conditions.
 We propose DECOR, a novel framework that combines an orientation-invariant embedding extractor, a non-parametric clustering model and an outlier detection mechanism to group wafer maps into meaningful clusters, while flagging outlier defects.
 Experiments on the multi-label MixedWM38 dataset demonstrate that our method achieves superior clustering performance with minimal computational overhead, by leveraging lightweight yet effective models.
 One limitation of the non-parametric clustering approach is the necessity of multiple runs to determine an appropriate initial cluster count ($k_{\text{init}}$) and the optimal number of training epochs for DeepDPM clustering that is tailored to the dataset.
 Furthermore, evaluating clustering quality on multi-label datasets remains challenging, as metrics like NMI and ARI require simplification to dominant labels per image, which might not capture the full system’s performance.

 As part of future work, we plan to explore multi-label-aware clustering metrics, and integrate temporal modeling, leveraging soft cluster assignments produced by non-parametric clustering to track the evolution of defect patterns across production cycles.
+We also plan to benchmark DECOR against additional parametric clustering models, including Gaussian Mixture Models and deep clustering frameworks beyond K-means, to further assess its robustness and generalization.
 By advancing reliable unsupervised learning for imperfect and complex data, DECOR provides a foundation that generalizes beyond semiconductor wafers to other domains/datasets.